MIGG-NTU/academic/content/authors/chaozhang/_index.md

 - Alumni
 ---

-Dongdong Wang visited MIG between 2019 September and 2020 September.
+Chao Zhang visited MIG as a PhD student between 2016 Sept. and 2017 Oct.
-During that period, he worked on seismic inversion of P and PmP arrival times.
+He is now working at College of Oceanography, Hohai University.